sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 ![Shape Import 3](./img/ShapeImport_3.png)

-3. If 'Yes' is selected for the question "Do you want to analize the shape to reduce its dimension?", the custom step will analyze the table and print a table with the analysis for reduction:
+3. If 'Yes' is selected for the question "Do you want to analyze the shape to reduce its dimension?", the custom step will analyze the table and print a table with the analysis for reduction:

 ![Shape Import 4](./img/ShapeImport_4.png)

 ### ApplyShapeReduce

 To use this step is mandatory to run before it the ShapeImport custom step.
-Based on the results of the preious step is possible to decide how many point to include in the final table.
+Based on the results of the previous step is possible to decide how many points to include in the final table.

 ![Apply Shape Reduce](./img/ApplyShapeReduce.png)

 **IMPORTANT:**
 Remember that by default, SAS Visual Analytics can retrieve up to 250,000 polygon vertices at a time.
-So its usefull to select a density with less than 250.000 N_Points_Cumulative.
-This can be view in the output of th ShapeImport step:
+So, it’s useful to select a density with less than 250.000 N_Points_Cumulative.
+This can be view in the output of the ShapeImport step:

 ![Shape Import 4](./img/ShapeImport_4.png)

-The only parameter required is the level of density, that can be selected in the prompt of the step:
+The only parameter required is the level of density, which can be selected in the prompt of the step:

 ![Apply Shape Reduce 2](./img/ApplyShapeReduce_2.png)